See a Doctor

 David Harris

 Slipping Rib Syndrome (SRS) is a rare and often underdiagnosed condition that can cause severe pain in the lower chest or upper abdomen.
+Slipping Rib Syndrome is less common than other orthopedic complications in Ehlers-Danlos Syndrome.
 It occurs when the lower ribs (typically ribs 8–12) slip out of place, irritating the intercostal nerves and leading to discomfort.
 This happens when the cartilage that connects these ribs to the spine becomes weakened or damaged, causing the ribs to "slip" or sublux under the rib above them.

 Slipping Rib Syndrome is also known as: